Written by Victoria Daka, Regulatory Compliance Counsel

-In late October, the National Credit Union Administration, Board of Governors of the Federal Reserve System, Federal Deposit Insurance Corporation, Farm Credit Administration, and Office of the Comptroller of the Currency issued a joint notice of proposed rulemaking which proposes to amend regulations pertaining to loans secured by property located in special flood hazard areas.
+During its June 18th meeting, the NCUA Board approved the final joint rule on flood insurance, which amends regulations pertaining to loans secured by property located in special flood hazard areas.
 These regulations implement the Homeowner Flood Insurance Affordability Act of 2014 (HFIAA).

-More specifically, the proposed rule, if finalized as is, will establish requirements for financial institutions with assets of more than $1 billion or servicers acting on their behalf, with respect to the escrow of flood insurance payments, consistent with changes in the HFIAA.
-Also, if finalized as is, the proposal will include a new exemption no longer requiring separate flood insurance for certain detached structures.
-Below, you’ll find highlights from the proposal:
+More specifically, the final rule establishes requirements for financial institutions with respect to the escrow of flood insurance payments, consistent with changes in the HFIAA.
+Additionally, the final rule includes a new exemption no longer requiring separate flood insurance for certain detached structures.
+Here are some highlights from the final rule.

 760.5(a)(1) – Applicability.
-This section requires that regulated lending institutions escrow premiums and fees for flood insurance for loans secured by residential improved real estate or mobile homes that are made, increased, extended or renewed on or after Jan.
+The final rule requires that regulated lending institutions escrow premiums and fees for flood insurance for loans secured by residential improved real estate or mobile homes that are made, increased, extended or renewed on or after Jan.
 1, 2016, unless the regulated lending institution or a loan qualifies for a statutory exception.

 760.5(a)(2) – Exceptions.
-This section provides the following exceptions to the requirements:
+The final rule provides the following exceptions to the requirements: